 The Church in a Culture of Indifference

-One of the main themes of Pope Francis’s encyclical Fratelli tutti is the menace posed by the indifference settling over our world.
+A primary theme of Pope Francis’s encyclical Fratelli tutti is the menace posed by the indifference settling over our world.
 Indifference has always been present in this life, but modern means of communication, production, and distribution have made it easier than ever for us to isolate ourselves, to retreat into our own world or a world accessible only to those who think exactly the same way we do, and to condemn everyone else as wrong, or even simply unworthy of our notice.
 And those same developments of communication, production, and distribution have made the potential consequences of such indifference many times more devastating.

 What are we to do about it?
 Two of the antidotes to indifference are charity and cultivation of a sense of solidarity: that what happens to others affects us, too, whoever and wherever they may be.